emblazonjava/convention-crawler/README.md

 names along with their public actions, or added as a package to another Python app to generate that data as a List of Strings.

+#Usage

+As a command-line app, ConventionCrawler should be run from within the base of the app it is to crawl.

+ConventionCrawler requires one arguments: the convention of your app (e.g., `grails` or `retroBrowser`).

+Some conventions, such as the retroBrowser convention, require the application name as a named argument.

+Sample Usage:

+`conventionCrawler grails`

+`conventionCrawler retroBrowser --app_name tictactoe`

+`conventionCrawler retroBrowser -a tictactoe`

 #Installation

 This is a Python 3 application and requires version 3.2 or greater.